RESISTIRÉ Final conference participants

 Hanna Haveri (MD PhD) is a specialist in neurology and has special competence in eHealth.
 Since 2021 she has worked as a planetary health physician trying to find new solutions to overcome the three crisis of our time: loss of biodiversity, climate change and public health crisis.
 She works in close collaboration with experts on different scientific fields.
 She enjoys popularizing science to larger audience.
 She has built a concept of planetary prescriptions together with her working group consisting of e.g. environmentalists, biologists and experts in nutrition.
 Her scientific interests are in connections between nature biodiversity and health.

-Anna is a psychiatry specialist with experience in hospital-based and outpatient clinical work.
-Received her PhD degree in medical and health sciences.
+Anna Szczegielniak (MD, PhD) is a psychiatry specialist, researcher and clinician at the Medical University of Silesia in Katowice.
 Her scientific interests oscillate around broadly understood social psychiatry and mental health rehabilitation, public mental health, behavioral addictions and new technologies, as well as sexual health.
 She is an author of numerous research papers and popular science articles in the field of mental health.
 Actively involved in the areas of leadership, gender equality, human rights and access to health services with particular emphasis on people at a risk of exclusion.
-Involved in advocacy work in international non-governmental organizations.
+Involved in advocacy work for FRIDA & Global Resilience Fund.

 Policy support for inclusive crisis responses